 One way to do this is by making a list of ‘mood busters’ with your child.
 These are things that your child can do to feel better.
 For example:

-- going for a brisk walk
+- Go for a brisk walk.

-- patting the dog
+- Pat the dog.

-- getting a hug from you.
+- Get a hug from you.

 Being a role model